I have followed recent mainstream media events unfolding around the transgender community with a mixture of excitement

 Complaining that these people are being silenced when they have such a loud voice that has gone hitherto unchallenged is simple oppression of those who have never had that voice.

 If there is an issue with the kind of pieces these people have been writing for years expressed on Twitter, then consider that the Internet is revealing decades-old inequalities and injustices, not creating them.

-* Zoe O'Connell is a member of the LGBT+ Liberal Democrats executive and author of the Complicity blog.
+* Zoe O'Connell is a Councillor on Cambridge City Council, Secretary of LGBT+ Liberal Democrats and Vice Chair of Federal Conference Committee.